jesus-a-martinez-v/behavioral-cloning/README.md

 ## Model architecture

 One of the **hardest** parts of solving a problem using machine learning and deep learning in particular is to determine the correct architecture.
 Fortunately there are incredibly smart people working in all sort of problems.
 Even better, they share their findings and techniques so more and more people can use their knowledge and ideas as a starting point.
 That's exactly what we did.
-We used the model that the amazing NVIDIA team developed and published in this [paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
+We used the model that the amazing NVIDIA team developed and published in this [paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) because they solved a very similar problem (if not equal) but at a larger scale.
 Here's an outline of the architecture implemented:

 ![alt tag](https://github.com/jesus-a-martinez-v/behavioral-cloning/blob/master/readme_assets/1-oYI-6Ne_RfQcBiNftqcvew.png)